-Reports: This committee did not produce any reports during this fiscal year.
-Chairperson: There were 4 meetings in FY23; 5 Chairpersons are identified in the Member section because (1) Docherty served as Chair for 2 meetings and (2) the 10/7/22 and 7/10/23 meetings required an Acting Chair for COI purposes of some reviews, resulting in 2 Chairs identified for each of those meetings.
-Website: This committee does not have a dedicated website.
-DFO/Committee Decision Maker: The DFO and Committee Decision Maker positions are held by the same individual based on the assignment of duties in this Institute.
+Reports: This committee did not produce any public reports during the fiscal year.
+Website: There is no dedicated website for this committee.
+Chairs: The 6/6/23-6/8/23 and 3/22/23 meetings had a co-chair.
 The members of this Special Emphasis Panel (SEP) do not have standing appointments and serve on an as needed basis for meetings throughout the fiscal year.
 Therefore, the Members list reflects meeting dates, not appointment start and end dates.
 While only one meeting date is listed as an appointment start and end date, a member may have attended several meetings, either as a chairperson, co-chair, or as a member, throughout the fiscal year.
 As a result, the Members list, including the number of chairs, may not align or directly match to specific meeting dates.
 Meeting rosters, including members' affiliations and zip codes are available online at https://public.era.nih.gov/pubroster/.